kevbu/micropython-bme280/README.md

 # README #

+This is a fork from https://bitbucket.org/oscarBravo/wipy_bme280 which ports the library to the new machine module.

 This is a driver for the Bosch BME280 temperature/pressure/humidity sensor, for use with MicroPython-based boards.

 ### About the BME280 ###